Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 Nikola Jokic Insights vs. the Suns

-- Conceding 23.4 assists per game, the Suns are the third-ranked team in the NBA.
+- Giving up 42.9 rebounds per contest, the Suns are the 11th-ranked squad in the league.

-- In terms of 3-pointers, the Suns have conceded 11.4 makes per game, third in the league.
+- In terms of assists, the Suns have conceded 23.4 per game, third in the league.

+- Conceding 11.4 made 3-pointers per game, the Suns are the third-ranked team in the league.

 Nikola Jokic vs. the Suns